Pope Boniface VIII: Abduction and death

-On Maundy Thursday, 4 April 1303, the Pope again excommunicated all persons who were impeding French clerics from coming to the Holy See, "etiam si imperiali aut regali fulgeant dignitati."
+On Maundy Thursday, 4 April 1303, the Pope again excommunicated all persons who were impeding French clerics from coming to the Holy See, "etiam si imperiali aut regali fulgeant dignitati" ("even if they shone with imperial or royal dignity").
 This included King Philip IV, though not by name.
 In response, Guillaume de Nogaret, Philip's chief minister, denounced Boniface as a heretical criminal to the French clergy.
 On 15 August 1303, the Pope suspended the right of all persons in the Kingdom of France to name anyone as Regent or Doctor, including the King.
 And in another document of the same day, he reserved to the Holy See the provision of all present and future vacancies in cathedral churches and monasteries, until King Philip should come to the Papal Court and make explanations of his behavior.

 On 7 September 1303, an army led by King Philip's minister Nogaret and Sciarra Colonna attacked Boniface at his palace in Anagni next to the cathedral.
 The Pope responded with a bull dated 8 September 1303, in which Philip and Nogaret were excommunicated.
 The French Chancellor and the Colonnas demanded the Pope's abdication; Boniface VIII responded that he would "sooner die".
 In response, Colonna allegedly slapped Boniface, a "slap" historically remembered as the schiaffo di Anagni ("Anagni slap").

 According to a modern interpreter, the 73-year-old Boniface was probably beaten and nearly executed, but was released from captivity after three days.
 He died a month later.
 The famous Florentine chronicler Giovanni Villani, wrote: